tremho/thunderbolt/.aJournal/setup.md

 - __12/4__

-- [ ] Build out some basic components and tests in TBD mode
+- [X] Build out some basic components and tests in TBD mode
     - tap and count
-    - get input from text view
+    ◊ - get input from text view
-    - choose a picture by name in a radio list
+    ◊ - choose a picture by name in a radio list

-- [ ] handle new page navigation
+- [X] handle new page navigation

-- [ ] All app action is in the `activitySource` page files
+- [X] All app action is in the <s>`activitySource`</s> page files

-- [ ] app-core is potentially shareable and might relocate folders
+- [X] app-core is potentially shareable and might relocate folders

-- [ ] component code (riot / NS xml+back) is separate
+- [X] component code (riot / NS xml+back) is separate

 If we get to this point with some basic examples before mid-month, we can afford to spend a few days on the pipe-dream of